 Workshops for Educators

-Five Rivers EEC, Reinstein Woods EEC and the NYC Environmental Education program host week-long teacher institutes throughout the year (mostly in the summer).
-Please check out the web page on the teacher institutes for more information.
+Five Rivers EEC, Reinstein Woods EEC and the NYC Environmental Education program host week-long teacher institutes during the summer.
+Please check out the teacher institutes web page for more information.

 The Department offers professional development workshops for educators and youth leaders.
 Offered at various locations throughout the state, these multi-disciplinary workshops offer participants a curriculum guide, an opportunity to experience activities first-hand and receive a variety of support materials.

-PLT (Project Learning Tree) is an interdisciplinary, hands-on curriculum that uses the forest as a window on the world.
+Project Learning Tree (PLT) is an interdisciplinary, hands-on curriculum that uses the forest as a window on the world.
 The Early Childhood, Pre K-8 guide and seven secondary modules for grades 9-12 accompany the associated three- to six- hour workshops.
-The Pre K-8 guide is correlated to Common Core State Standards in both Math and English Language Arts.
-Correlations to Next Generation Science Standards are in the works.
+The Pre K-8 guide is correlated to Common Core State Standards in both Math and English Language Arts, the Next Generation Science Standards, STEM concepts, and FOSS Kits.

 Project WET 2.0 (Water Education for Teachers) is a multi-disciplinary water-based curriculum and available in a three- to six-hour workshop.
 WET 2.0 was updated in 2012 and now includes correlations to Common Core State Standards in Math and English Language Arts and Next Generation Science Standards.
 It also includes connections to STEM, Science Career Readiness, and reading opportunities.